 How much does a Academic Support Coordinator earn in the United States?
-The average Academic Support Coordinator salary in the United States is $53,860 as of January 16, 2019, but the range typically falls between $46,210 and $62,662.
+The average Academic Support Coordinator salary in the United States is $54,139 as of February 28, 2019, but the range typically falls between $46,449 and $62,984.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.